Found 527 packages in 0.01 seconds

 Fitting Semi-Parametric Generalized log-Gamma Regression Models

-Set of tools to fit a linear multiple or semi-parametric regression models with the possibility of non-informative random right-censoring.
+Set of tools to fit a linear multiple or semi-parametric regression models with the possibility of non-informative random right or left censoring.
 Under this setup, the localization parameter of the response variable distribution is modeled by using linear multiple regression or semi-parametric functions, whose non-parametric components may be approximated by natural cubic spline or P-splines.
 The supported distribution for the model error is a generalized log-gamma distribution which includes the generalized extreme value and standard normal distributions as important special cases.
-Inference is based on penalized likelihood and bootstrap methods.
-Also, some numerical and graphical devices for diagnostic of the fitted models are offered.
+Inference is based on likelihood, penalized likelihood and bootstrap methods.
+Lastly, some numerical and graphical devices for diagnostic of the fitted models are offered.

 Log Fold Change Distribution Tools for Working with Ratios of Counts